Shipping & Logistics

 Supplier choice matters, too.
 I remember negotiating with Pratt Industries for paper filler and a Los Angeles foam shop for custom-cut inserts.
 Pratt offered $0.18 per cubic foot for their ECON9 paper, but the foam shop wanted $0.55 per cubic foot because of the cut-to-size labor.
 The void fill pricing guide lets me compare that directly and show clients why single-source solutions can save 10–12% when the volume justifies it.

+What happens when a material quote changes midstream?
 I remember negotiating with Pratt Industries and realizing our void fill pricing guide needed to call out those conditional rates.
-Now I can show clients the signed memo that says, “Yes, we commit six months at 12,000 cubic feet per month, and yes, the price drops to $0.15 per cubic foot in month three.”
-That keeps negotiations calm and me from sounding like I’m pulling numbers from thin air.
+Now I can show clients the signed memo that says, “Yes, we commit six months at 12,000 cubic feet per month”—and they finally understand why the price only works when the volume does.

 Step-by-Step Cost Breakdown for Calculating Prices